 The “ART” is a putrid blend of 3d and 2d animation, I would be forgiving on HOW it looks, but how the series is actually animated is terrible.
 In Berserk 2016, character movements are stiff and unnatural color contrast are also absolutely ridiculous, there is often far too many shades of purple or blue where they don’t belong.
 With some scenes being either way to dark or way to bright. ( For example episode 1 and 2 respectively) Either you can’t tell what’s going on most of the time or you’re distracted by the day time sections of the series having little going on as far as atmosphere and background design.

 There is a lack of impact in everything done in the series.
-Not only can the series not capture the beautiful and awkward moments that Berserk can have, but it can’t even to impact correctly.
+Not only can the series not capture the beautiful and awkward moments that Berserk can have, but it can’t even do impact correctly.
 The Dragon Slayer is a prime victim of this.
 Every episode I feel like I’m watching a slow moving marble knock over a stack of dominos.
 It doesn’t have a presence and honestly it just isn’t shown off well enough.
 It’s all just very dull and not very interesting to look at for 12 episodes straight.
 Guts himself lacks presence overall not seeming all that bad ass and for a lot of moments, pretty weak for a guy that hunts demons for a living.
-That aside the timing is also very strange with each kill being fairly overblown and every “sex” scene portrayed as awkwardly sensual and almost fan-servicy to be quite honest with you, which is NEVER a feeling I should get from Berserk.
+That aside, the timing is also very strange with each kill being fairly overblown and every “sex” scene portrayed as awkwardly... sensual and almost fan-servicy to be quite honest with you.
+"Fan-servicy" is NEVER a feeling I should get from Berserk.

 Now horrible design choices and color contrast aside, the sound and music is absolutely atrocious.
 The sound is just overall bad, you will find no calm and beauty like the theme of Guts or the sheer inspiration of songs like Forces here, just forgettable metal songs and as far as the sound effects it doesn’t fare much better.
-The Dragon Slayer’s sound doesn’t fare any better in sound effects for most of the series it sounds like a log being drowned under water and other sounds come out equally as muffled or flat.
+The Dragon Slayer’s sound tends to be also pretty bad in sound effects department.
+For most of the series it sounds like a log being drowned under water and other sounds come out equally as muffled or flat.
 The Dragon Slayer is supposed to be intimidating and powerful, yet it feels like there is simply no satisfaction to be had from any of Guts’ kills.
 A series where taking down larger than life demons is supposed to be gratifying shouldn’t be this much of a bore to watch.
 Everything feels all wrong, like this wasn’t even made for Berserk fans and it just shouldn’t be that way.

 To summarize it best I guess.
 Giving Berserk to a no name studio, with a track record of all zero notable titles was a red flag from the start.
 This series was a mistake.
 Why a studio like Madhouse, which could have captured the franchises dark tone and storytelling or Gainax, which specializes in the intense and psychological, were NOT considered for this adaption is beyond me.
 This could have easily been a well-made 60+ episode anime adaption.
 Instead of going the FMA Brotherhood or Hellsing Ultimate route and giving the fans and newcomers a satisfying, thrilling experience------we are left with this. ….
 A series that won’t hold up and will likely be forgotten over time, but still disappointed all the same. read more